 The blending of dress and casual became more and more blurred.
 Now men spent just as much time, if not more, in casual clothes after work and on the weekends than they did at the office.
 Labor workers changed into comfort clothes at the end of the work day, making work-wear disappear from public street view.
 Casual clothing in the 1950s meant a large patterned sport coat, as light weight as possible, paired with a bright colored shirt, plain trousers or the new fad for knee length shorts in summer.

-Up to this point this doesn’t sounds like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by greasers we have come to know well today.
-They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men, 20 year olds and up, lived in an entirely different fashion culture.
+Up to this point, this doesn’t sound like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by greasers we have come to know well today.
+They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men, 20-year-olds and up, lived in an entirely different fashion culture.
 The rest of this series on 1950s men’s fashion will focus on these men, the bulk of society, who lived middle class lives in the suburban sprawl or the big city life.

 1950s Men’s Fashion Suits

 In the ‘50s, men were usually the sole breadwinners, serious heads of the household.
 Business dress reflected this role.
 Suits were somber, conservative and mature looking.
 Men heading off to office work looked totally anonymous, blending in with everyone else.